samsiljee/MSstats_workflow/README.md

 - There is a series of warnings in the data-import and tidying step; "Warning in aggregator(Intensity, na.rm = TRUE) : no non-missing arguments to max; returning -Inf", which I should investigate further.

+- I would also like to add protein names in the format of gene names to replace the uniprot accession numbers.

 ## Solved issues
 - Currently I'm struggling to get the function `PDtoMSstatsFormat` to work.
 Initially I was missing the columns for "ProteinGroupAccessions" and "PrecursorArea", however I renamed the column"Master.Protein.Accessions" from the original dataset.
 "PrecursorArea" can be renamed from the "Precursor.Area" or "Precursor.Abundance" column, but note that these are only produced when running a quantified search in Proteome Discoverer.